oxfordroadmap/vis/content/teaching/bibliometrix/index.en.md

 type: post
 math: false
 tags:
-  - Writing
+  - writing
 image:
-  caption: 'Embed rich media such as videos and LaTeX math'
+  caption: Embed rich media such as videos and LaTeX math
 ---

 [Hugo Blox Builder](https://hugoblox.com) is designed to give technical content creators a seamless experience.
 You can focus on the content and the Hugo Blox Builder which this template is built upon handles the rest.